Updated on: August 1, 2022

 But it wasn’t easy.
 Most VPNs have unintuitive Windows apps, lack necessary security features, don’t have strong privacy policies, or are overpriced.
-A lot of VPN brands also can’t be used with streaming sites like Netflix, Hulu, and BBC iPlayer, and most of them slowed down my internet speeds way too much.
+A lot of VPN brands also can’t be used with streaming sites like Netflix, Hulu, and Amazon Prime, and most of them slowed down my internet speeds way too much.

 But the VPNs that made it to this list have user-friendly Windows apps, come with high-level security features, protect user privacy, are able to access many different streaming apps, and all maintain fast connection speeds.

 Quick summary of the best VPNs for Windows:

 - 1.🥇 ExpressVPN — Best overall VPN for Windows users in 2022.